varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 The varnishncsa utility reads varnishd(1) shared memory logs and presents them in the Apache / NCSA "combined" log format.

+Each log line produced is based on a single Request type transaction gathered from the shared memory log.
+The Request transaction is then scanned for the relevant parts in order to output one log line.
+To filter the log lines produced, use the query language to select the applicable transactions.
+Non-request transactions are ignored.

 The following options are available:

 .. include:: ../../../bin/varnishncsa/varnishncsa_options.rst